dyno-might/dyno-might.github.io/_posts/2025-05-29-writing-advice.md

 I think you fuckers all take yourselves too seriously.

 There might be some [Bourdieu](https://dynomight.net/bourdieu/)-esque cultural capital thing with humor.
 Maybe making jokes while discussing serious ideas is a kind of countersignaling, like a billionaire wearing sneakers.
-Maybe it's a way of saying, "Look at me, I can act casual and still people take me seriously!
+Maybe it's a way of saying, "Look at me, I can act casual and people still take me seriously!
 Clearly I am a big deal!"
 If you look at it that way, it seems kind of gross.
 But I wouldn't worry about it, because Bourdieu-esque countersignaling makes everything seem gross.
 If you like humor, do humor.

 My one insight is that humor needs to be "worth it".
 Very short jokes are funny, even when they're not very funny.
 For example, my use of "fuckers" up there wasn't very funny.
 But it *was* funny (to me) because it's just a single word.
-Except it's crude, so maybe it wasn't funny? *Except*, hey look, now I'm using it to illustrate a point, so it wasn't *pointlessly* crude.
+Except it's crude, so maybe it wasn't funny? *Except*, hey look, now I'm using it to illustrate a larger idea, so it wasn't *pointlessly* crude.
 Thus, it was funny after all.
 Q.E.D.

-Behold the Dynomight™️ funniness formula:
+Behold the Dynomight funniness formula:

 &nbsp;&nbsp;&nbsp;&nbsp; <code>(Actual funniness) = (Baseline funniness) / (Cost of joke)</code>